 The Company makes all the management decisions for each Sub-Fund, considering the risks arising from sustainability factors in the meaning of SFDR.
-The Management Company adheres to the UN PRI principles and considers sustainability risks, as disclosed in the section "Risk considerations", in its investment decisions besides the common financial analysis as well as the other portfolio specific risks.
-This consideration applies to the investment management process including the investment assessment and screening.
-The ESG criteria summarised below describe the main pillars of extra-financial analysis when making such investment decisions.
+The Management Company considers sustainability risks, as disclosed in the section "Risk considerations", in its investment decisions besides the common financial analysis as well as the other portfolio specific risks.
+This consideration applies to the investment management process including the investment assessment and any screening.